What weight loss medications do you offer within the Weight Management Service?

 How does orlistat work?

-orlistat is a potent inhibitor of pancreatic and gastric lipases, the enzymes used to break down dietary fat.
+Orlistat is a potent inhibitor of pancreatic and gastric lipases, the enzymes used to break down dietary fat.
 It works locally in the stomach and intestine to prevent absorption of approximately 30% of ingested fat from foods.
 The dosage is a 120 mg tablet and it is taken 3 x day within an hour of eating a meal.
 The medication is effective if taken as part of an overall plan of dietary and lifestyle changes to manage and lose weight.
-Back to Top

 What guidance is given to the patient about the drug?